 Defining Low Supply

 In terms of actual breast milk supply, as in, the body produces enough to sustain feedings, the mother’s body relies on a number of signals in order to know how much milk is needed.
 It's referred to as supply and demand, but more appropriately, demand and supply.
 This is how we are able to feed multiples or even just one baby.
-Milk that is used or expressed should be replenished.
-Anything that interrupts or disrupts that signal will have an effect on the message needed to make enough milk.
+Milk that is used or expressed should be replenished, and signals the body to do so.
+Anything that interrupts or disrupts that signal, such as pain at the nipple or disruptive environment, will have an effect on the message needed to make enough milk.

 Causes of Low Breast Milk Supply